 Organic cotton has been at the heart of our sustainable materials strategy for more than 10 years.
 It is significantly better for the environment and the people who work with it.
 We are committed to buying and selling organic cotton and taking a stronger role in supporting the organic cotton sector and have developed a leadership position in scaling our procurement of certified organic cotton.
 Since 2005, we have increased the number of certified organic cotton garments from 1 million to more than 170 million pieces.

-Organic cotton also protects soil quality, biodiversity and water supply, while preventing water pollution.
+Organic cotton also protects soil quality, biodiversity, and water supply, while preventing water pollution.
 And it’s safer for farmers and their communities’ health.
 From the grower to the garment maker, our organic cotton supply chain is certified to the Organic Content Standard (OCS) or Global Organic Textile Standard (GOTS) and never blended with conventional cotton.
-So, whenever you find a product labelled with our BIO COTTON seal in one of our stores, OCS and GOTS guarantee that the supply chain of the cotton is thoroughly checked and monitored right from source to the final product.
+This means that any C&A product in the store labelled with our BIO COTTON seal is guaranteed and certified by OCS and GOTS that the supply chain of the cotton has been thoroughly monitored from source to the final product.

 Reducing our impact

-In 2017, the Textile Exchange estimated that through the purchase of organic cotton in 2016, C&A saved 136.8 billion litres of water, avoided the use of 126 tons of hazardous pesticide and improved the quality of over 140,000 hectares of soil.
+In 2018, the Textile Exchange estimated that through the purchase of organic cotton in 2017, C&A saved 170.8 billion litres of water, avoided the use of 157 metric tons of hazardous pesticide, and improved the quality of over 174,000 hectares of soil.
 Note that the Textile Exchange uses a different methodology for calculating impacts and savings than Aligned Incentives, the organisation that calculates C&A’s footprint — presented elsewhere in this report.
 Therefore, the results cannot be directly compared.

 Continuing our work to strengthen the sector

-We have continued our partnerships with industry bodies such as C&A Foundation and the Organic Cotton Accelerator (OCA) throughout 2017, to help bolster and secure the organic cotton sector.
+Throughout 2018, we continued our partnerships with organisations such as C&A Foundation and the Organic Cotton Accelerator (OCA), to help bolster and secure the organic cotton sector.

 Less than 1% of cotton produced globally is organic, and the sector faces challenges such as a lack of availability and access to quality non-GMO seeds, few incentives for farmers to transition, limited access to the market, and lack of supply chain traceability and transparency.
-Despite a growing demand for organic cotton, farmers are moving out of production, and the whole sector is at risk if we are unable to address these issues effectively.
-So we are continuing our work to strengthen the organic cotton sector, working with trusted partners to create a common vision for the sector.
+Despite a growing demand for organic cotton, farmers are moving out of production, and the whole sector is at risk if the industry is unable to address these issues effectively.
+So, we are continuing our work to strengthen the organic cotton sector, working with trusted partners to create a common vision for the sector.

 Since 2014, we have supported the Organic Cotton Accelerator (OCA), which aims to create an organic cotton market that benefits everyone, from the farmer to the customer.
-C&A is a founding partner (and serves on the Board of Trustees) and C&A Foundation has provided core financial support for the first four years.
-With our fellow OCA members – brands, retailers, non-profit organisations, and social enterprises – we’re working to find the best ways to strengthen the organic cotton sector and support healthy supply and demand.
+C&A is a founding partner (and serves on the Board of Trustees) and C&A Foundation is providing core financial support.
+With our fellow OCA affiliates – brands, retailers, non-profit organisations, and social enterprises – we’re working to find the best ways to strengthen the organic cotton sector and support healthy supply and demand.
 Plans include:

 Bolstering the industry

 Industry initiatives must align on global standards to provide the vision and drive needed for the industry to thrive.
-We support OCA’s Call for Collective Action to accelerate the development and realisation of a unified sector vision and agenda.
 It is only through collective action that we will be able to capitalise on the growing enthusiasm for organic cotton – and ensure that together we can take the sector from strength to strength.